RustyRailways/RustyRailways/train/rust/readme.md

 ## Hardware

-Trains locomotives are composed of an ESP WROOM 32, H-bridge L298N, NFC/RFID reader MFRC-522, and a battery.
+Trains locomotives are composed of an `ESP-WROOM-32`, `H-bridge L298N`, `NFC/RFID reader MFRC-522`, and a `Li-Ion custom battery pack`.

 ## Requirements